cysouw/diathesis/text/c01_introduction.md

 c.
 Deine Frage beantwortet sich von selbst.
 :::

 With unmarked ('covert') diatheses such stacks can sometimes be tricky to tease apart.
-As an example, consider the arguably somewhat artificially constructed example in [@Next] using the verb *schneiden* 'to cut'.
-It starts off in [@Next a] as a basic transitive construction with a nominative and accusative argument.
-Yet, after various twists and turns it ends up on [@Next g] with a nominative, two accusatives, a dative and an obligatory locational prepositional phrase.
+As an example, consider the arguably somewhat artificially constructed example in [@next] using the verb *schneiden* 'to cut'.
+It starts off in [@next a] as a basic transitive construction with a nominative and accusative argument.
+Yet, after various twists and turns it ends up on [@next g] with a nominative, two accusatives, a dative and an obligatory locational prepositional phrase.

 :::ex
 a.
 Der Arzt schneidet den Nagel des Patienten.